black-hole-group/AGNNES/README.md

 ## Introduction

 This repository allows the fast calculation of the electromagnetic emission from radiatively inefficient accretion flows and relativistic jets as appropriate for low-luminosity active galactic nuclei, using neural networks for emulation.
-AGNNES then allows spectral fitting and gives the parameter posterior distributions from a sparsely-sampled spectral energy distribution (SED).
+AGNNES then allows spectral fitting using Markov-chain Monte Carlo methods and gives the parameter posterior distributions from a sparsely-sampled observed spectral energy distribution (SED).
+AGNNES's core is a neural network trained on the output of [RIAF and jet models](https://github.com/rsnemmen/riaf-sed).
+More details can be found in [Almeida, Duarte & Nemmen 2021](https://doi.org/10.1093/mnras/stab3353).

-AGNNES's core is a trained neural network that imitates the original code by Yuan and Nemmen.
-The Neural network calculates LLAGN SEDs based on the free parameters of the system.
-You can read details at [Almeida, Duarte & Nemmen 2021](https://doi.org/10.1093/mnras/stab3353).
-Using the Markov-chain Monte Carlo approach, AGNNES can fit observational data to the theoretical model of LLAGN emission.
-The final results are the complete SED and the parameters' posterior distribution.

-Our code gives us from the observational data the following parameters described in Almeida et al. 2020:
+Our code gives the posterior distribution of the following RIAF and jet parameters from observed SEDs: $\delta$, $\dot{M}_0$ (or Mdot0), $s$, $\dot{M}_j$, $p$, $\epsilon_e$, $\epsilon_B$.
+For an explanation of the meaning of these parameters, check out Almeida et al. (2021).

-&delta, Mdot<sub>0</sub>, s, Mdot<sub>j</sub>, p, &epsilon;<sub>e</sub>,  &epsilon;<sub>B</sub>

-$\delta$

-where

 ## Installation